 New Mexico Reads to Lead K-3 (27114) - Funding to support the implementation of NM Reads to Lead for 10 state-funded reading coaches and one district lead reading coach.
+This is a Major Fund

 New Mexico Grown Fruit/Veg (27183) - Appropriation through the General Appropriations Act to distribute funding to schools districts and charter school for the purchase of New Mexico grown fruits and vegetables for school meal programs.